This post may contain affiliate links. See our affiliate disclosure for more.

 It’s also important to let your prospective clients know exactly what you stand for and what you have to offer them.

-Are you great with tight deadlines?
+- Great with tight deadlines?

-Are you a dab-hand at working with certain technologies?
+- A dab-hand at working with certain technologies?

-Are you responsive, polite and innovative?
+- Responsive, polite and innovative?

 Highlight your strengths and qualities and spread the word to find even more opportunities to practice your writing skills.